Gather Your Squadron

-Just as a mission briefing informs flight teams of what lays ahead, these activity overviews are merely a summation of the types of events that can be hosted at Fantasy of Flight.
+Just as a mission briefing informs flight teams of what lies ahead, these activity overviews are merely a summation of the types corporate team building events that can be hosted at Fantasy of Flight.

 Top Fun Games

 Remember the volleyball scene in Top Gun?
-Your team can relive this moment as they compete in a volleyball tournament and other retro favorites such as kickball, whiffle ball, dodgeball, capture the flag and more.
-Your team doesn’t need to be in top physical condition to participate in these games – they just have to be gunning for a fun time!
+Your team can relive this moment as they compete in a volleyball tournament and enjoy other retro favorites such as kickball, whiffle ball, dodgeball, capture the flag and more in our expansive outdoor event space.
+Your team doesn’t need to be in top physical condition to participate in these games — they just have to be gunning for a fun time!

 Flight of Fancy

 We’ve all seen the contraptions that were built in the race for flight that eventually led to the Wright brother’s successful invention.
 Teams are encouraged to let their imaginations run wild as they design a flying machine out of a flatbed cart, cardboard and other materials.
-Although only one “pilot” will ride in the contraption, which is towed by two other teammates, the entire team participates in touch-and-go activities along the airstrip in their quest for the best “flight” time.
+Although only one “pilot” will ride in the contraption towed by two other teammates, your entire team will have the chance to participate in touch-and-go activities along the airstrip in their quest for the best “flight” time.

-Top Gun, Airplane, Pearl Harbor, North By Northwest – all movies that have memorable flight scenes.
+Top Gun, Airplane, Pearl Harbor, North By Northwest—all movies that have memorable flight scenes.
 Will your group be able to create and act in a movie that will stand the test of time?
-Teams are given iPads to use as video cameras and fly off to explore Fantasy of Flight to get inspiration from all the great experiences and backdrops available throughout, followed by a viewing and awards ceremony in the briefing room.
+Teams are given iPads to use as video cameras before flying off to explore Fantasy of Flight and draw inspiration from all the great experiences and backdrops available throughout.
+This creative challenge wraps up with a viewing and awards ceremony in the briefing room.

 Earn Your Wings